 Along the way, locals live their lives as they normally do.
 Children are jumping from a tree branch, teenage boys are swimming on one side, and adults work by the river.
 Our boat stopped at a station where a group of people in light green — children and old folks alike — performed native Filipino songs and dances.
 It was delighting to see them showcase these dances and reintroduce them to us.
 It’s another proof of how the local community benefits from a booming tourism.

 The sight of Busay Falls made everyone stand up to take the obligatory photos.
 It’s not a big waterfall, not at all.
+To be honest, it can be a little underwhelming especially if you’re expecting a grand finale to the cruise.
 But it is a good enough marker for the end of the trip.
 The raft turned around and we started our trip back to where we came from — the port adjacent Loboc Bridge.

 It’s a curious thing, almost funny.
 It’s been known by many names.
 “Bridge to Nowhere” is one.
 One public official called it a “Monument to Stupidity.”
 How in the world did they allow the construction — or even the planning — of a bridge with a heritage treasure directly on its path?
 There’s plenty of space left and right; was it just a coincidence?
 Did they realize too late that the threatening bridge happened to be stemming to the wrong direction?
 Or were they planning to demolish the church?
 It just doesn’t make sense at all.